Mid-Atlantic Regional Spaceport Launch Pad 0: Launch Complex 2 (Pad 0C)

 In December 2019, construction was completed and Rocket Lab inaugurated Launch Complex 2 at Mid-Atlantic Regional Spaceport.
 In April 2020, Rocket Lab performed a Wet Dress Rehearsal with an Electron rocket on the pad.

 The first launch from LC-2 successfully occurred on January 24, 2023.
 An Electron rocket carried three satellites to orbit in a mission named "Virginia is for Launch Lovers".

+Launch Complex 3 (Pad 0D)

+In October 2023, Rocket Lab began construction on a new pad at MARS located between LP-0B and LC-2.
+Christened as Rocket Lab Launch Complex 3 (LC-3) or Launch Pad 0D, the site is intended to support the launch operations of Rocket Lab's upcoming Neutron launch vehicle.
+The pad was officially declared ready for use on September 2, 2025, with a ribbon-cutting ceremony being held and attended by Virginia Governor Glenn Youngkin, Rocket Lab CEO Peter Beck, and other notable staff.

 Launch statistics

-Chart excludes the only launch of Conestoga from pad 0A in 1995; the launch attempted to put a satellite into orbit but was unsuccessful.
-Chart also excludes the suborbital launch of ALV X-1 on 22 August 2008 from pad 0B.